 Remember how Intel was going to release Cannon Lake in 2016?
 And, then when it got pushed back to 2018?
 Well, according to Intel’s Q1 financial results we won’t see the long-awaited follow-up to Kaby Lake until 2019 – at least in a consumer-ready state.
 But, at least Intel is still on top of the processor game.

-But, before we get into all the juicy rumors surrounding Cannon Lake, we’re going to take a step back, because Intel’s recent releases have been kind of hard to follow.
-So, in the past, Intel followed a predictable ‘Tick-Tock’ release schedule, where generations would switch between introducing a new die process and architecture.
+However, before we dive into all the juicy Cannon Lake gossip, we’re going to take a step back, because Intel’s recent releases have been kind of hard to follow.
+So, in the past Intel followed a predictable ‘Tick-Tock’ release schedule, where generations would switch between introducing a new die process and architecture.
 This is why we all expected Cannon Lake to succeed Skylake in 2016.

-Obviously, that didn’t happen.
-Instead, Intel switched things up by pushing Cannon Lake back and released Kaby Lake instead – an ‘optimization’ in a new ‘process-architecture-optimization’ release schedule.
-Ok, so the 10nm Cannon Lake would follow after Kaby Lake, right?
-Well, that’s what we thought too.
-Instead Intel launched its 8th-generation Kaby Lake R and Coffee Lake processors, the fourth and fifth releases using Intel’s 14nm process.
+That didn’t happen, though.
+Instead, Intel changed things up by pushing Cannon Lake back and released Kaby Lake instead – an ‘optimization in a new ‘process-architecture-optimization’ release model.
+Ok, so the 10nm Cannon lake would follow after Kaby Lake, right?
+Well, that’s what you’d think.
+Intel actually followed Kaby Lake with its 8th-generation Kaby Lake R and Coffee Lake processors, the fourth and fifth releases using Intel’s 14nm process.

 If you find this to be confusing, trust us, you’re not alone.
 Now, there’s some good news – we’ve seen a listing for the first Cannon Lake CPU.
 Now while it’s just a 10nm laptop chip that’ll likely not see a retail release, it’s at least a sign of what’s to come.